About SIP Trunking and What it Means to You

 Achieve significant cost-savings and simplify your enterprise infrastructure by consolidating your network connectivity through SIP trunking.

 What can SIP Trunking do?
-SIP trunking allows your enterprise to connect its IP-PBX and IP communications systems directly to a SIP service provider, reducing and sometimes eliminating the need for conventional PRI, BRI, ISDN or PSTN gateway connections.
+It will allow your enterprise to connect its IP-PBX and IP communications systems directly to a SIP service provider, reducing and sometimes eliminating the need for conventional PRI, BRI, ISDN or PSTN gateway connections.
 SIP trunking supports transport of all media types (voice, video, text) which makes it ideal for enterprises wishing to implement a unified communications solution.

 What is a ‘trunk’ in the context of SIP trunking?
 A ‘trunk’ is the logical connection for a single SIP session between two IP endpoints (e.g. enterprise IP communication system and IP service provider Network).

 Why do I need SIP trunking for my enterprise?
-SIP trunking is proven to be more cost effective than multiple conventional connections to the PSTN plus it can greatly simplify your network through the consolidation of voice and data connections.
+This is because it’s proven to be more cost effective than multiple conventional connections to the PSTN plus it can greatly simplify your network through the consolidation of voice and data connections.

 What type of IP service do I need to connect with?
 Any broadband interface supporting IP communications can be used for SIP Trunking.
 What is important is having a reliable IP service provider which supports Service Level Agreements (SLA), provides a high quality of service and can optionally offer dynamic allocation of SIP Trunks during peak traffic times.